Glyphs offers various ways to create an OpenType-SVG font. Read the following tutorial to know almost everything about it.

 .svg or the zip-compressed

 .svgz.
 Forget about it right away, because it was only really supported by Safari on early iPhones.
 And luckily, it has become extinct.
-It was huge compared to other font formats, and it offered nothing but plain outlines.
+Its filesize was huge compared to other font formats, and it offered nothing but plain outlines.
 That means: no kerning, no hinting, and none of the other good things OpenType tables can provide.
 In other words, it was not even an OpenType font.
 Glyphs is an OpenType font editor, and therefore cannot produce SVG fonts like these.

-The SVG OpenType table
+SVG OpenType table

-This tutorial is about OpenType-SVG color fonts.
+This tutorial is about such OpenType-SVG color fonts.

-Option A: from SVG image files
+Option A: external SVG image files

 If you have the SVG graphics available in separate files already, you can place them in the respective glyphs, and export a font with an SVG table.
 This method allows you to take full advantage of the capabilities of the SVG file format, including crazy stuff like vector animations.